top of page

 About

 The majority of my formal leatherwork training has been with Nigel Armitage at his workshop in England.
-Nigel is a world-renowned Master Craftsman and leatherwork teacher, and he runs a leatherwork school in England.
-I initially went to Nigel to refine my hand stitching technique, and I was so impressed by the quality of his teaching that I went back to take his Level 2 leatherworker course.
-After passing that, I went on to explore belt and bag making in more detail with him.
-I have also had the opportunity to study traditional briefcase making with Martin Carsewell.
+Nigel is a world-renowned Master Craftsman who runs a leatherwork school, and I initially went to him to refine my hand stitching technique.
+I was so impressed by the quality of his teaching that I returned to complete his Level 2 leatherworker course, before going on to explore belt and bag making with him in greater depth.
+I have also studied traditional briefcase making with Martin Carsewell, an excellent leather craftsman from Victoria.

 IMG_6841_edited.jpg